desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

         * If a valid denial of existence is obtained, then the associated zone is "Insecure".

-        * If no validated DS RRset or its denial of existence is obtained, the delegation is "Bogus" and a SERVFAIL must be returned to the client.
+        * If neither the DS RRset or its denial of existence can be validated, the delegation is "Bogus" and a SERVFAIL must be returned to the client.